Athena Swan Charter

 - Science cannot reach its full potential unless it can benefit from the talents of the whole population, and until women and men can benefit equally from the opportunities it affords.

-The University of Liverpool achieved the Athena Swan bronze award in 2010 and within the School of Electrical Engineering, Electronics & Computer Science we achieved this in 2015.
-Both the University and the School are actively working towards Athena Swan silver status.
+The University of Liverpool achieved the Athena Swan Bronze award in 2010 and Silver in 2016.
+The School of Electrical Engineering, Electronics & Computer Science we achieved the Bronze award in 2014, and are actively working towards Athena Swan Silver status.

 The Athena initiative is supported at the highest levels of the Faculty, with the developments and actions led by senior staff and designed for female members of staff in relation to transparency of information for career progression, appraisal, equal opportunities, networking, mentoring and work-life balance.